1z-z1/blueBase/README.md

 </p>

 -------------------------------------
+Hey Everyone,

-Hey everyone, this is a Bgfx base build that I used to get familar with the Bgfx build system in a way that made sense to me.
+This is a Bgfx base build that I used to get familar with the Bgfx build system in a way that made sense to me.

 I hope in the future to share more things I have been working on related to this project but for now this is WYSIWYG.

+Enjoy~

 -------------------------------------
 To build the whole project enter...